TG&Y: Demise

 After its heyday in the 1960s, unsuccessful attempts were made to expand and rebrand TG&Y under the trade names TG&Y Dollar, Aim for the Best, and Dollar-T. In 1981, under intense pressure especially from Walmart and Kmart, TG&Y began closing large market Family Center locations while focusing on upgrading and rebranding existing stores in less competitive markets.
 The larger city stores of around 30,000 to 40,000 square feet were among the first to be eliminated failing to compete against their larger big box counterparts.

 By March 1986, McCrory announced that it would sell about 200 of the 743 TG&Y operations it had so recently acquired.

 Shortly after acquiring the struggling chain, McCrory's cut over 8,000 TG&Y employees and closed 205 stores, including 23 in its former home state of Oklahoma.
 McCrory's filed for Chapter 11 bankruptcy in 1992 forcing further reductions in TG&Y stores, as well as McCrory, Kresge and J. J. Newberry stores within its portfolio of just over 800 stores.
 In a five-year period from 1992 to 1997 and during its Chapter 11 bankrputcy, McCrory would close 600 stores leaving it with just under 200 total stores.
 In 2001 TG&Y's owner McCrory Stores announced it would liquidate its entire portfolio of Dollar Zone, McCrory, G.C.
 Murphy, J.J.
-Newberry, and TG&Y. stores effective February of 2002.
+Newberry, and TG&Y. stores effective February 2002.
 Raymond Young, the youngest and last survivor of the three founders, died in the same year on March 23, 2002.